FCC Computer Inquiries: Computer II

-In 1976, the FCC was astounded by the number of hybrid cases that used both "pure communication" and "pure data processing" thus leading to the launch of the Second Computer Inquiry.
+In 1976, prompted by the number of hybrid cases that used both pure communications and pure data processing, the FCC launched a second inquiry.
 After Computer I took effect, new technological developments in the telecommunications and computer industries exposed flaws in its definitional structure approach to evaluating the "hybrid category".
-Dumb terminals had become smart, the cost of computer processing units (CPUs) dropped, logical networks overlaying physical networks, and microcomputers made their appearance which set the stage for the scrapping of Computer Inquiry I. The Commission's situation was "more complicated" and eventually led to the birth of the basic versus enhanced services dichotomy.
+Dumb terminals had become smart, the cost of CPUs dropped, logical networks overlaid physical networks, and microcomputers made their appearance.
+The Commission's situation was "more complicated" and eventually led to the birth of the basic versus enhanced services dichotomy.
 This established a division between "common carrier transmission services from those computer services which depend on common carrier services in the transmission of information."

-Basic versus Enhanced Dichotomy
+Basic–enhanced services dichotomy

-If a carrier offers a pure transmission over a path that is transparent in terms of its interaction with customer supplied information, the FCC considered this to fall into the basic service category.
+If a carrier offers a pure transmission over a path that is transparent in terms of its interaction with customer supplied information, the FCC considered it to offer a "basic" service.
 Basic service includes processing the movement of information and computer processing, which includes protocol conversion, security, and memory storage.
-The category of basic service is everything from "voice telephone calls" to a phone company's lease of private lines.
+The category includes everything from "voice telephone calls" to a phone company's lease of private lines.

-If a carrier offers services over common carrier transmission facilities that employ computer processing applications that act on the format, content, code, protocol or similar aspects of the subscriber's transmitted information; provide the subscriber additional, different, or restructured information; or involve subscriber interaction with stored information, the FCC consider this to fall into the enhanced services category.
+If a carrier offers a service over common carrier transmission facilities that employs computer processing applications that act on the format, content, code, protocol or similar aspects of the subscriber's transmitted information; provides the subscriber additional, different, or restructured information; or involves subscriber interaction with stored information, the FCC considers it an enhanced service.
 The Commission found that e-mail, voice mail, the World Wide Web, newsgroups, fax store-and-forward, interactive voice response, gateway, audiotext information services, and protocol processing are enhanced services.

-The FCC did not want to fall into the same trap as they did with Computer Inquiry I and having a hybrid category.
-They wanted to make sure that every application fell into either the basic or enhanced service.
+The FCC did not want to fall into the same trap as the first inquiry with having a hybrid category and ensure every service is either basic or enhanced.
 "The Commission made the classification dependent upon the nature of the activity involved."
 The nature of the activity involved would determine if it fell into the communications or data processing service.
 This changed the process from an examination of the technology to an examination of the service provisioned.